Response to TNFD recommendations

 ▼ Table 9: CSV goals for our priorities

-• Acquired six pieces of evidence involving fat burning and preventing undernutrition and frailty (MCT)
+• Acquired six pieces of evidence involving “fat burning” burning and preventing undernutrition and frailty (MCTs)

 • Released nine products, including small-quantity, high-energy products

-Expanded number of people provided with health information to promote optimal lipid intake (cumulative total since FY2021)*3 Cumulative: 89.41 million Cumulative: 130 million Cumulative: 400 million
+Expand the number of people provided with health information to promote optimal lipid intake (cumulative total since FY2021)*3 Cumulative: 400 million 8.08 million Cumulative: 34.84 million Cumulative: 89.41 million Cumulative: 150 million

-Global environment Tackling challenges to pass on the global environment to the next generation Reduction of Scope 1 and 2 CO2 emissions (compared with FY2016) 18.6% (preliminary) 20% 50%
+Global environment Vision: Tackling challenges to pass on the global environment to the next generation

 • Set quantitative targets for FY2030

-• Began detailed discussions with US and Canadian industry groups via the Japan Oilseed Processors Association on methods of calculating CO2 emissions from main raw materials (soybean, rapeseed) (September)
+• Began detailed discussions in September with US and Canadian industry groups via the JOPA on methods of calculating CO2 emissions from main raw materials (soybean and rapeseed)

 Reduce plastic containers/packaging and promote resource recycling

-• Introduced new containers with 30% recycled PET plastic and 39% less plastic than conventional bottles, released eight new products
+• Introduced new containers with 39% less plastic than conventional bottles and partially made from recycled PET plastic, and released eight new products

-70% introduction rate of environmentally friendly materials in products in the household-use category (Target: edible oils and gifts)
+• Achieved a 52% introduction rate of environmentally conscious materials in products in the household-use category

-Develop products/services that use plant resources and the Company’s technology and have a positive environmental impact (cumulative from FY2021) Cumulative: 41 products
+Develop products/services that use plant resources and the Company’s technology and have a positive environmental impact (cumulative total since FY2021) Make products/ services that have a positive environmental impact become the core driving force of growth 10 products Cumulative: 28 products/services Cumulative: 41 products/services

 (Developed and released long-lasting oils, plant-based industrial oils and fats, etc. for reducing food loss)

-Increase in the number of user support cases (compared with FY2019)
+Increase the number of cases (compared with FY2019)

 100%